 The role of government in society is examined using the tools and methods of microeconomics.
 Topics include welfare economics, public goods, externalities, optimal taxation and voting models.

 This paper examines the ways governments could intervene to address market failures.
-You will learn about key policy issues through the language of economic theory, vivid real-world examples and research processes that generate major empirical findings.
-Topics will vary according to student interest, and may include externalities, public goods, social insurance programs, taxation, fraud and /or surveillance capitalism.
-Students will be introduced to the kind of real-world issues about economic regulation that are dealt with by economic consultancy firms and government agencies.
+You will learn about key policy issues through the language of neoclassical economic theory, behavioural economics, vivid real-world examples and research processes that generate major empirical findings.
+Topics will vary according to student interest, but will include government policies to promote competition, the regulation of natural monopolies and social regulation.
+Students will be introduced to the kind of real-world issues about government policy that are dealt with by economic consultancy firms and government agencies.

 |Paper title||Public Economics|

 |Domestic Tuition Fees (NZD)||$912.00|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|